jonathanfox5/gogadget/docs/pages/getting_started/installation.md

 source $HOME/.local/bin/env
 ```

 4. Install gogadget using uv.
 Note that we are using python 3.10 instead of 3.12 that the other commands are using.
-This is to ensure that all dependencies build on ARM cpus.
+This is to ensure that all dependencies build on ARM CPUs.

 ```sh
 uv tool install gogadget --python 3.10 --upgrade